 To your south is the former Skinner Silk Mill but it is now a computer center called the MGHPCC.
 The Farr Alpaca Mill was where the computer center is now and also across the first level canal from that center.
 Those Farr Alpaca Mills were constructed from former mills that predated it.
 Beyond the computer center along Bigelow Street was the former Massachusetts Screw Company.
 This building later became the Ford Auger Bit Company.
 It was razed and became the new Technifax.
 Behind you on Race Street is the former American Electric Cable Company.
 It started as American Braiding Company in 1918 but changed in 1922.
 In recent history it is owned by Cubit.
 To its south still along Race Street but across Appleton Street is the Steam Building – a former radiator pipe and plumbing supply store.
+The Steam is now multi-purpose.
 To its north is the Russell Hall Building.

 In a couple of years, it is hoped that the Canal Walk will be extended south to Cabot Street with new sidewalks on both side of Race Street.
 At the corner with Cabot, the walkways will turn east along Cabot.
 They will reach the Third Level Canal.
 In the distant future, there will be walks alongside each side of every part of the canal system.